 This article works through the numbers honestly.
-No sales pitch, no best-case projections.
-Just the figures you need to decide.
+No best-case projections.
+The figures you need to decide.

-If you have solar panels, a battery stores the surplus generation that would otherwise be exported to the grid at a low export rate.
-You then use that stored energy in the evening or at night, avoiding buying electricity at the full retail price.
+If you have solar panels, a battery stores the surplus generation that would otherwise be exported to the grid at a low export rate or feed-in tariff.
+You then draw on that stored energy in the evening or at night, avoiding buying electricity at the full retail price.

-If you do not have solar panels, a battery charges from the grid at off-peak rates (typically at night) and discharges during the expensive peak hours in the morning and evening.
+If you do not have solar panels, a battery charges from the grid at off-peak rates and discharges during the expensive peak hours in the morning and evening.
 The saving comes entirely from the price difference between those two periods.

 Both approaches work.
 But the numbers are significantly better when solar panels are part of the system.